Skip to Content

 Photography by Gayle McLeod

-My classic meatloaf recipe is simply the best, for so many reasons!
+My classic meatloaf recipe is the best, for so many reasons!
 It’s tender and moist thanks to a combination of ground beef and Italian sausage.
-It has a delicious crust, because it’s hand-formed instead of baked in a pan.
-And lastly, grating the onion gives every bite of this meatloaf a savory richness that everyone will adore.
+It has a delicious crust, covered in a simple glaze, because the meatloaf is hand-formed, NOT baked in a pan.
+And lastly, grating the onion gives every bite of this meatloaf recipe a savory richness that everyone will adore.

 Sliced meatloaf on a plate topped with a brown sugar and ketchup glaze, served with broccoli, a classic comfort food recipe

-Top the meatloaf with a ketchup and brown sugar glaze (the same one I use on turkey meatloaf and mini meatloaves) and skip the loaf pan for an easy, fabulously classic meatloaf that your family will love.
-The best part of making meatloaf for dinner?
-Meatloaf sandwiches tomorrow!
+My glaze recipe is simple, too!
+Just ketchup and brown sugar (it’s the same one I use on my turkey meatloaf and mini meatloaves).
+Use the glaze, and skip the loaf pan for an easy, fabulously classic meatloaf that your family will love.

 Ground beef, breadcrumbs, onions, eggs, herbs, and spices neatly arranged, ready to create a classic, savory meatloaf.